canjs/can-connect-feathers/readme.md

 ```

 ## Changelog
+- `0.6.0` - it's now possible to turn off socket.io by passing `socketio = false` to the options.
 - `0.5.0` - The default cookie name is now `feathers-jwt` to match the Feathers default.
 - `0.4.0`
   - The `rest` methods now use a Promise instead of a Deferred.